Skip to Content

 • Set up sales channels: Work out where you want to sell your product.
 Will it be online, in local markets, through distributors, or in local stores?
 The more channels you have, the more potential you’ll achieve sales.
 According to Statista, since 2021 the number of beverage and food retail stores found in the USA is estimated to be 154,000.
 This means you have a lot of options to choose from.

 • Promotions: To get your product noticed, offer discounts, promotions, and sampling events to help generate buzz around your product.
 Visit food events, advertise discounts on your website, or run a promotion via Google Ads.
 Social media is also good for advertising as well.
 Set up social media accounts to help gain more followers.
 Boost your engagement by frequently reaching out to existing and potential customers with bulk text marketing.
+If your target customers are primarily WhatsApp users, you might want to consider WhatsApp Marketing as well.

 Once your marketing strategy is set up, launch your product, but don’t forget to: